Lendico/partner-api-documentation/TokenApi.md

 # Partner API
 # Token API
-The Token API aims to provide an endpoint for retrieve token for using partner api(Authorization Header).
+The Token API aims to provide an endpoint for retrieving tokens to use with the Partner API (as Authorization Header).

 # Operations
-## Token
+## Token URLs
 ### Development
 ```POST https://api.accp.openbusiness.ing.de/token-api/oauth2/token```
 ### Production